 Combine the boiling water and coffee powder and set aside.

-In a bowl, sift together the flour, cocoa, baking soda, baking powder and salt.
-Mix well to combine.
+In a bowl, sift together the flour, cocoa, baking powder, baking soda and salt.
+Whisk to combine.

-Allow them to cool before removing them from the pans.
+Allow them to cool for 10 minutes before carefully removing them from the pans

 I use a standard Australian 20ml tablespoon (= 4 teaspoons worldwide)